DanCibis201/PAM-Labs/README.md

  ## Lab 2 - Flutter
 Make a mobile application that will calculate the number of words containing the letter "A" in a text entered by the user.

+## Lab 3 - Flutter
+Advanced use of UI components.
+Animations.
+Realization of the app according to the defined design.

+Create a mobile application: Calculator with the simplest operations.

 ## Getting Started

 This project is a starting point for a Flutter application.